-International students wanting to transfer credit to ICC from a foreign college are required to provide the Registrar's Office with a certified English translation of their transcript.
-This evaluation must be completed on a course-by-course basis through an organization recognized by The National Association of Foreign Student Educators (NAFSE).
+International students wanting to transfer credit to ICC from a foreign college are required to provide the Registrar's office with a certified English translation of their transcript.
+This evaluation must be completed on a course, by course basis through an organization recognized by NAFSA.
 Students are responsible for all fees involved in having the evaluation completed.
+Additional transfer credit requirements apply.
+Please see "Transferring credits to ICC" in the college catalog.